 Ignition circuit cut-off system

-Operation and important riding pointsRemoving the fuel tank
+Operation and important riding pointsRemoving the cylinder head

 Checking the lean angle sensor